veenanitk/Software-Testing-of-Shuup/README.md

 # Software-Testing-of-Shuup

-### reate a fork of Shuup in Github by clicking the “Fork” button at https://github.com/shuup/shuup and clone the fork to your computer.
+### Create a fork of Shuup in Github by clicking the “Fork” button at https://github.com/shuup/shuup and clone the fork to your computer.

 ### Setup a virtualenv and activate it.
 `virtualenv shuup-venv`